Elhacen18/HTML-CSS-/README.md

 # Frontend Mentor - 3-column preview card component
-You can viewe live preview of this repo at https://html-css.pages.dev/ I am still making changes to make it more responsive.
+You can viewe live preview of this repo at https://html-css.pages.dev/
 ![Design preview for the 3-column preview card component coding challenge](./design/desktop-preview.jpg)

 ## Welcome! 👋